 As a representative of the electoral alliance Völkisch-Sozialer Block ("Peoples Social Bloc"), he demands as a condition of joining a bourgeois minority government "...that Jews be unconditionally removed from all government and civil service (including the Gera city council) ...
 In the legal sense, we consider as "Jew" a member of the Jewish race, the son or grandson of a member of the Jewish race, baptized or not."

 Dinter's demands include "the expulsion of the Eastern Jews who have immigrated to Thuringia since 1914, confiscation of their entire property", a ban on cattle and grain trade for Jews, a professional ban on Jewish doctors, lawyers and notaries, a ban on hiring of Jewish teachers at Thuringian schools and at the University of Jena, a ban on children of Jewish parents from attending public schools.

-These demands do not succeed, but foreshadow what will be implemented in the years to come.
+Although these demands do not succeed, they foreshadow what will be implemented in the years to come.

 02/25/1925: The NSDAP in Gera

 The local branch of the NSDAP is re-established in Gera, with 12 registered party members.